Transgender rights in the United States: Trans Broken Arm Syndrome

-A common form of discrimination in healthcare settings is what is known as "trans broken arm syndrome", in which a doctor mistakenly assumes a trans person's medical ailments as stemming from their trans status or related medical treatment thereof, and the patient is either given incorrect care or denied care entirely on those grounds.
-This often results in trans patients hiding their trans status when visiting a doctor if the condition isn't related to their trans status, such as a broken arm.
+A form of discrimination in healthcare settings is known as "trans broken arm syndrome", in which a doctor mistakenly assumes that a trans person's medical ailments stem from their trans status or gender-affirming care and consequently treats their problem incorrectly or denies them care entirely.
+Trans patients often hide their trans status when visiting a doctor if their problem, such as a broken arm, is not related to their trans status.
 This is especially common in rural or more conservative areas.

 A 2022 survey from the Center for American Progress revealed that 19 percent of trans individuals had experienced this form of discrimination in the past year.